 Eco Escape Travel (EET) is an idea of mine that was formulated about two years after graduating from Tourism Management at Vancouver Island University.
 Shortly after my studies, I bought the domain for EET when the name came to me one day and I saw it was available.
 Fast-forward a few years later and fantastic experience gained in travel media, I knew it was time to execute on the idea and start to grow my business.
 Designing for the future means keeping up with a constantly changing media landscape that isn’t going to slow down anytime soon.
-This blog post is a part of the Design Blogger Competition organized by CGTrader and through it, I will discuss the topic of ‘designing for the future: trends we need to consider now’.

 Put some budget behind creating a brand